rmruano/integer-packing/README.md

 Accepts 2 positive integers up to 2 147 483 647

-(*On x64 builds all integers are 64bit, by 16bits we mean integers that can be represented with 16bits)
+(*On Linux x64 builds all integers are 64bit, by 16bits we mean integers that can be represented with 16bits)

 #### IntegerQuartet
 Allows you to pack four 16bit signed integers* into a 64bit one.
 A static method is provided in order to build